 - a recognized gemmological credential (e.g., FCGmA, FGA, FGAA, GG, etc.) or currently be enrolled in a gemmological program.

-- Evening only--Wednesday evening (when no monthly meeting) 6-9 pm over 30 weeks NEW
+- Evening only–Wednesday evening (when no monthly meeting) 6-9 pm over 30 weeks

 Coloured Gemstone Grading and Valuation

-This three-day workshop will benefit gem trade professionals, gemmology students and enthusiasts alike.
+This one-day workshop will benefit gem trade professionals, gemmology students and enthusiasts alike.